Inviting Live Mission Observers and Guests

 - Observers - account needed - mobile and desktop missions -

 - Guests - no account needed - desktop missions only -

 - Any person who has been invited to a dscout Live desktop session via a shared session link and access code is able to attend an active Live desktop session as a Guest.

 - Guests will not be able to access your project, so they cannot see any project details or post-session recordings.
 They will only be able to see individual session details and watch the session in real-time.

 A session can have multiple moderators, as well as any number of Observers or Guests, but only one scout.
-A moderator can be any member on the project who plans to engage face-to-face with a scout during a session.
+A moderator can be any researcher or Account Manager on the project who plans to engage face-to-face with a scout during a session.

 - Inviting GUESTS to a Live session